alloba/developer-configs/README.md

 # developer-environment-configs

-This is a general place to store configuration files or maybe scripts that are useful during development.
+This is a place to store configurations that are common across any project or work station, that I wouldn't care to lose track of.
-Think bash configs and backup script type stuff.
-ALSO im putting bash history in here. close enough.
+Primarily for now, this means vim and bash configs.
+Although possibly server settings or intellij profiles or whatever else.